eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 ```

 ---
-## Keyple Core API
+## Keyple Service API

-To learn all the details of the **Keyple Core** API, please consult the
+To learn all the details of the **Keyple Service** API, please consult the
 [Javadoc documentation]({{< ref "docs-1.0/api-reference" >}}).

-However, here are two diagrams showing the main features of Keyple Core:
+However, here are two diagrams showing the main features of **Keyple Service**:

 * The diagram below represents the main classes implemented around the
   **Smart Card Service** with in particular the observation mechanisms.